-Any laminated windows, except for the windscreen and panoramic roof, are labelled with a laminated glass symbol.
+Any laminated windows, except for the windscreen, are labelled with a laminated glass symbol.

 4.3.1.
 Operating the windows

 You can use the power switches in the door panels to operate the windows.
 The switches in the driver door can control all of the windows in your car.